About the Utah Cyber Alliance

 Jeff Hartley

-A veteran cybersecurity policy expert with over 20 years of experience advising government entities on digital security strategy and legislative implementation.
+A veteran cybersecurity policy expert with decades of experience advising government entities on digital security strategy and legislative implementation across Utah.

 Our Independent Trade Association Model